asifraiyansys/asifraiyansys/README.md

 Currently working in a software company with **1+ year of professional experience**, contributing to real-world applications deployed on both **Google Play Store and Apple App Store**.

-I specialize in **Clean Architecture, performance optimization, and real-world mobile application development**, with strong experience in **real-time communication systems, secure authentication, and subscription-based applications**.
+I specialize in designing and developing **clean, maintainable, and scalable mobile applications**, with strong experience in **real-time communication systems, secure authentication flows, and subscription-based architectures**.

 ---

 ## ⚙️ Technical Skills

 **Programming Languages:**
-Dart, C (Basic), Golang (Basic)
+Dart, C, Golang

 **Framework:**
 Flutter